ponty/pyavrutils/README.rst

  - MCU list
  - get code size using avr-size
  - avr-gcc default is optimized for size
+ - supported python versions: 2.6, 2.7

 Known problems:
- - Python 3 is not supported
  - temp files are not removed
- - arscons_ has some problems:
-     - it builds bigger programs
-     - compile error in some cases
+ - arscons_ does not perfectly matches the Arduino build process

 Possible usage:
  - experimenting with flags